 In 1991, the Company implemented a new Deferred Compensation Plan for Corporate Officers.
 Each participant is eligible to make an irrevocable deferral election on an annual basis.
 The minimum deferral is \$5,000 and the maximum annual deferral is 50% of compensation (salary and/or incentive) earned during the year for which the deferral election is made.
 Deferrals are made monthly from salary and annually from incentive payments.
 The participants may elect to invest the deferred compensation in the Interest Account or the Stock Equivalent Account.
 Deferrals initially made into one account may not be subsequently changed to the other account.
 The Interest Account accumulates interest each year at a rate equal to the Merrill Lynch ten-year high quality bond index listed on the preceding December 15.
-For 2012, the interest rate was 5.17%.
+For 2013, the interest rate was 5.28%.
 Deferrals into the Stock Equivalent Account are converted into phantom stock equivalents as if Sonoco shares were actually purchased.
 Dividend credits are also credited to the Stock Equivalent Account as if shares were actually purchased.
 Payments from these plans are made annually after separation from service.
 For amounts deferred prior to January 1, 2006, participants could select payment schedules for periods of one to 15 years.
 For deferrals after January 1, 2006, the payment period was changed to one, three or five years.
 Under IRC Section 409A, payments of amounts that were deferred after December 31, 2004, are subject to a minimum six month delay after separation from service with the Company.
-None of the NEOs made a deferral into this plan in 2012.
+Mr. Tiede elected to participate in this plan in 2014.
+The amount of his deferral is shown in footnote 4 above for column (b) in the table.

-The NEOs, as well as other employees, participate in the Defined Contribution Restoration component of the Omnibus Benefit Restoration Plan, which keeps employees whole with respect to company contributions to the Sonoco Savings Plan that are limited by the IRC.
-Mr. DeLoach and Mr. Sanders also participate in the DB SERP Benefit and Pension Restoration Benefit components of the Omnibus Benefit Restoration Plan.
-Mr. Sauders and Mr. Colyer also participate in the Pension Restoration Benefit component of the Omnibus Benefit Restoration Plan.
-Those amounts are shown in the "2012 Pension Benefits" table, beginning on page 46.
+The NEOs, as well as other employees, participate in the Defined Contribution Restoration component of the Restoration Plan, which keeps employees whole with respect to company contributions to the Sonoco Retirement and Savings Plan that are limited by the IRC.
+Mr. Sanders also participates in the DB SERP and Pension Restoration components of the Restoration Plan.
+Mr. Saunders, Mr. Colyer and Mr. Coker also participate in the Pension Restoration component of the Restoration Plan.
+Those amounts are shown in the "2014 Pension Benefits" table, beginning on page 45.

-Mr. Tiede participates in the Sonoco Retirement & Savings Plan, a tax-qualified defined contribution arrangement comprised of a company match formula and an annual retirement contribution for employees hired on or after January 1, 2004.
-He also participates in the Defined Contribution Restoration component of the Omnibus Benefit Restoration Plan, which provides benefits to all participants in the Sonoco Retirement & Savings Plan whose wages or benefit accruals exceed the annual IRC qualified retirement plan limits, and the Defined Contribution SERP ("DC SERP"), which provides supplemental retirement benefits to executive officers elected after January 1, 2008.
-The Defined Contribution Restoration Benefit is the result of combining the former 401(k) Restoration Benefit and the Sonoco Investment and Retirement Restoration Benefit components of the Omnibus Benefit Restoration Plan.
+Mr. Tiede participates in the Sonoco Retirement and Savings Plan, a tax-qualified defined contribution arrangement comprised of a Company Match formula and an annual Retirement Contribution for employees hired on or after January 1, 2004.
+He also participates in the Defined Contribution Restoration component of the Restoration Plan, which provides benefits to all participants in the Sonoco Retirement and Savings Plan whose wages or benefit accruals exceed the annual IRC qualified retirement plan limits, and the Defined Contribution SERP ("DC SERP"), which provides supplemental retirement benefits to executive officers elected after January 1, 2008.